 If these traditional hack squats sound too challenging, too easy, or are just not your speed, check out these effective variations that you can complete instead.

 If these hack squats are just too challenging, don’t be discouraged!
 These modifications will still pack quite a punch, and you can work your way up to the traditional barbell hack squats that we have been discussing here.

 The barbell hack squat is a compound exercise that targets many muscles at once.
-To get the most of your strength workouts, add our Ultimate Mass Stack to your routine to build muscle faster.
+To get the most of your strength workouts, add the Ultimate Mass Stack to your routine to build muscle faster.

 The primary muscles that barbell hack squats target is your quadriceps, the teardrop-shaped muscle on the front of your thighs.
 In addition to the muscles in your quads, barbell hack squats will activate your glutes as you drive your hips upward and other muscles in the backs of your legs.

 You will also hit other nearby muscles to stabilize your body as you complete this leg exercise.
 Your calves, adductors, and hamstrings are lower body stabilizers as you squat, while your core muscles will activate to stabilize your upper body.
 This stabilization will move into your abs, obliques, and upper and lower back muscles, specifically the traps and erector spinae.

 There are many benefits of incorporating the barbell hack squat into your workout routine.

 Barbells are a classic piece of weightlifting equipment that have stood the test of time for a reason.
 We want to take a minute here to talk about why they are so great and why you should consider choosing a barbell over other types of equipment in your gym.